weihan1004/assignment-03/readme.md

             ```

     - `Rectangle` and `Ellipse`
-        - Must inherit from `Shape`, and be a concrete class (i.e. not an
+        - Must inherit from `Shape`, and be concrete classes (i.e. not abstract
-          abstract class, i.e. it must override all `Shape`s pure virtual
+          classes, i.e. they must override all `Shape`s pure virtual
           functions).

     - `Square`